raychorn/vcopspakbuilderforwindows/README.md

 VCOPS PAK Builder for Windows automates the build process for VmWare VCOPS PAK files.

+VCOPS PAK Builder for Windows is protected by (c).
+Copyright 2014, Vyper Logix Corp., See the LICENSE file for Licensing Details.

 pakbuilder Version 1.2.0.0

 Usage: pakbuilder ip-address [options]